 Bath Bomb Directions

-For the best bath bomb experience
+For the best bath bomb experience and how to use a bath bomb:

 - Run the water into your bathtub to a comfortable bath temperature (92f)